guipupoalves/guipupoalves/README.md

 - Analista de Cibersegurança (Governança) Associado @IBSEC

-- Bolsista do Programa CiberEducação Cisco Brasil - Cibersegurança (CCNA + CyberOps Associate)
+- Bolsista do Programa CiberEducação Cisco Brasil - Cibersegurança: CCNA + CyberOps Associate + Network Security

 ## About me (English)